key4hep/k4geo/FCCee/ILD_FCCee/compact/README.md

 - MDI taken from FCCee common MDI design
 - ECal ring removed
 - other subdetectors same as ILD_l5_v02
+- 08.2026: Updated vertex disks, now using the ones from CLD_o2_v09 with fixed material budget (see https://github.com/key4hep/k4geo/issues/613).
+Added option to replace CLD vertex with FCC-SEED vertex consisting of a novel barrel design with overlapping, curved sensors, and modified CLD disks with six single-hit disks.

 ##########################
 # ILD_FCCee_v02